Angad-C/TakeItEasy-iOS-App/README.md

-# Take Reading Easy iOS App
+# Take It Easy iOS App

 <h2> What? </h2>